Online Prevention Training

 Have Any Questions?

-AlcoholEdu and Sexual Assault Prevention for Undergraduate/Graduate Students have their own technical support team that is not affiliated with UC.
-If you need technical support, please call 1(866) 384-9062 or visit this EverFI Help Center website.
+AlcoholEdu, Sexual Assault Prevention for Undergraduate/Graduate Students, and Mental Well-Being have their own technical support team that is not affiliated with UC.
+If you need technical support, please call 1(866) 384-9062 or visit the EverFI Help Center website.

 If you still have questions, send an email and we will follow up as soon as we can!